AuraAura Docs

 Failure reasons

-When a conversation is unresolved or partially resolved, Aura also identifies why it failed:
+When a conversation is unresolved or partially resolved, Aura identifies why it failed.
+See the Failure Analysis card (Row 2) for a full breakdown by root cause and severity.

-- Out of scope -- The question was outside the topic area your companion is designed for.
-This is normal and expected, especially if visitors ask off-topic questions.
+• Out of scope -- The question was outside your companion's domain.
+This is normal and expected.

-- Unclear question -- The visitor's question was too vague or confusing for the companion to understand.
+• Unclear question -- The visitor's question was too vague for the companion to understand.

-- Hallucination -- The companion generated an incorrect or made-up response.
-This is rare but important to watch for.
+• Hallucination -- The companion generated an incorrect response.
+Rare but important to watch.

-- Technical error -- Something went wrong on the technical side during the conversation.
+• Technical error -- Something went wrong on the technical side.

 Last updated on